Abdul2/Auth100/README.md

-# Methods
+## Methods

 1. Encryptpassword(username string, password string, passwordfile string)

-  this method creates a new line in the password file and writes to it the user name and password in the format of username:$2a$10$S9T.BTkpi11iAszdKpqEUeToC4eiGoe.spQWH5TmOQlhpT6Kg.wdq Colon (:) separets the user name and the hashed password.
+  this method creates a new line in the password file and writes the username  and password to it in the format of ```username:$2a$10$S9T.BTkpi11iAszdKpqEUeToC4eiGoe.spQWH5TmOQlhpT6Kg.wdq``` .Colon (:) separets the user name and the hashed password.

 2. Validateusrandpsswr(providedusername string, providedpassword string) (bool,bool,Authenticationmessage)

-   given a username and password, Validateusrandpsswr checks if username exists and if the does validates the supplied password. it returns to booleans and a message confirming the outcome of the validation processes.  the first boolean confirms or otherwise the username. the second boolean confirms or otherwise the validity of the provided password.  note that password validation is always false if username search returns a false value.
+   given a username and password, Validateusrandpsswr checks if username exists and if the does validates the supplied password. it returns two booleans and a message confirming the outcome of the validation processes.  the first boolean confirms or otherwise the username. the second boolean confirms or otherwise the validity of the provided password.  note that password validation is always false if username search returns a false value.

-# Improvements (time permitting)
+## Improvements (time permitting)

 1. more testing
 2. error handling